September 2, 2024

-Long COVID, also known as Post-Acute Sequelae of SARS-CoV-2 infection (PASC), is a condition where individuals continue to experience symptoms or develop new ones that can last months or years after their initial recovery from COVID-19.
-Symptoms can range from fatigue, brain fog, and breathlessness to heart palpitations and gastrointestinal issues.
+Long COVID, also known as Post-Acute Sequelae of SARS-CoV-2 infection (PASC), is a complex condition where individuals continue to experience symptoms or develop new ones that can last months or years after their initial recovery from COVID-19.
+Symptoms can be highly variable and may fluctuate over time, ranging from profound fatigue, cognitive dysfunction (often referred to as brain fog), and breathlessness to heart palpitations, dysautonomia, and gastrointestinal issues.
+Because the presentation is so diverse, recognizing and understanding what the symptoms of Long COVID are is the first step toward effective management.

 Diagnosing Long COVID is a complex process due to the wide range of symptoms and their intermittent nature.
 There is currently no specific laboratory test to confirm Long COVID.
 Instead, healthcare professionals, like those with RTHM, rely on a patient’s health history, physical examination, and information about their COVID-19 infection.